-Ruth Steinberger, Founder of Spay First!, is a highly-respected animal advocate who has devoted her career to expanding the network of professional and grass roots organizations that partner to assist at-risk animals through prevention (spay/neuter), education, and legal protection.
+Ruth Steinberger, founder and Executive Director of Spay FIRST, is an animal advocate with over two decades in the field.
+She has devoted her career to expanding the network of professional and grass roots organizations that partner to assist at-risk animals through spay/neuter, education, and legal protection.

-Ms. Steinberger has coordinated rural pet sterilization programs since 1993 when she launched her first program in the Appalachian region of southwestern Virginia.
-She moved to Oklahoma in 1999 to make her home in an area with no existing low-income spay/neuter programs.
-Since her move, she has expanded her network by working daily with non-profit organizations, veterinarians and dedicated volunteers to start new spay/neuter programs in low-income regions around the state and throughout the country.
+Ms. Steinberger has coordinated rural pet sterilization programs since 1993 when she launched her first program in the Appalachian region of Virginia.
+She moved to Oklahoma in 1999 to make her home in an area with no existing low-income spay/neuter programs and has worked daily with non-profit organizations, veterinarians and dedicated volunteers to bring spay/neuter programs to challenged communities.

-Ms. Steinberger is a much sought-after speaker.
-At the Oklahoma State University College of Veterinary Medicine she presented a paper on pet overpopulation as a public health issue and the role of the private veterinary practitioner in the resolution of this crisis.
-She has been featured at many national conferences including all Spay U.S.A.
-Southern Regional Leadership conferences from 2003 through 2009, the 2011 Best Friends Animal Society’s No More Homeless Pets Conference, the 2007 Humane Society of the United States’ Expo and the 2011 Spay/Neuter Leadership Retreat.
+Ms. Steinberger presented at the First International Symposium on Dog Population Management (sponsored by World Health Organization) in the UK in 2012.
+In addition to regional conferences Ruth has been featured at national conferences including all Spay U.S.A.
+Southern Leadership conferences from 2003 through 2009, the 2011 through 2013 Best Friends Animal Society’s No More Homeless Pets Conference, the 2007 Humane Society of the United States’ Expo and the 2011 Spay/Neuter Leadership Retreat.

-Ms. Steinberger is proud to work with new communities everyday to help create effective programs to prevent animal suffering.
+Ms. Steinberger is proud to work with professionals, researchers and new communities everyday to create effective programs to prevent animal suffering.